History of education in New York City: Conflict over the Gary Plan

-In 1907, William Wirt became superintendent of schools in the newly planned city of Gary, Indiana, which was built by U.S. Steel corporation.
-Wirt began implementing his educational values in the local schools.
-He initiated teacher hiring standards, designed school buildings, lengthened the school day, and organized the schools according to his ideals.
+In 1914, New York City hired William Wirt superintendent of schools in Gary, Indiana since 1907 as a part-time consultant to introduce the work-study-play system in the public schools.
+The plan involved teacher hiring standards, the design of school buildings, lengthening the school day, and organizing the schools according to his ideals.
 The core of the schools' organization in Gary centered upon the platoon or work-study-play system and Americanizing the 63.4 percent of children with parents who were immigrants.
 The theory behind the Gary Plan was to accommodate children's shorter attention spans, and that long hours of quiet in the classroom were not tenable.

 Above the primary grades, students were divided into two platoons—one platoon used the academic classrooms (which were deemphasized), while the second platoon was divided between the shops, nature studies, auditorium, gymnasium, and outdoor facilities split between girls and boys.
 Students spent only half of their school time in a conventional classroom.
 "Girls learned cooking, sewing, and bookkeeping while the boys learning metalwork, cabinetry, woodworking, painting, printing, shoemaking, and plumbing."
-In the Gary plan, all of the school equipment remained in use during the entire school day; Rather than opening up new schools for the overwhelming population of students, it was hoped that the "Gary Plan would save the city money by utilizing all rooms in existing schools by rotating children through classrooms, auditoriums, playgrounds, and gymnasiums."
+In the Gary plan, all of the school equipment remained in use during the entire school day; Rather than opening up new schools for the overwhelming population of students, it was hoped that the "Gary Plan would save [a] city money by utilizing all rooms in existing schools by rotating children through classrooms, auditoriums, playgrounds, and gymnasiums."

-The platoon system gained acceptance in Gary and received national attention during the early decades of the twentieth century.
-In 1914, New York City hired Wirt as a part-time consultant to introduce the work-study-play system in the public schools.
-In the following three years, however, the Gary system encountered resistance from students, parents, and labor leaders concerned that the plan simply trained children to work in factories and the fact that Gary's Plan was in predominantly Jewish areas.
+In the following three years, however, the Gary system encountered resistance from students, parents, and labor leaders in New York City, concerned that the plan simply trained children to work in factories and the fact that Gary's Plan was in predominantly Jewish areas.
 In part because of backing from the Rockefeller family, the plan became heavily identified with the interest of big business.
 "In January 1916, the Board of Education released a report finding students attending Gary Plan schools performed worse than those in 'non-Garyuzed schools' ."

 Mayor John Purroy Mitchel was a reformer who wanted the Gary Plan in city schools.
 In 1914 there were 20,000 teachers handling 800,000 students in the city's public schools, which had a budget of $44 million.
 Mitchel argued the Gary Plan was ideal for the students and the community, and assured business it would lower costs since two platoons a day would use the buildings.
 Fierce opposition by the unions and the Jewish community to the Gary Plan was a major factor in defeating Mitchel's bid for reelection in 1917.